CrocoRyan/openai-meeting-assistant/README.md

 - **Real-Time Transcription**: Leverages Azure's Speech-to-Text service to transcribe meetings in real-time.
 - **AI Summarization**: Uses OpenAI's GPT models to generate summaries of the transcribed text, focusing on key points and decisions.
-- **Multi-Conversation Support**: Capable of managing multiple meeting minutes assistant sessions simultaneously.
-- **Persistent Storage**: GPT's Conversation memory and summary records are stored securely in a Azure Cosmos DB database for future reference.
+- **Persistent Storage & Conversation History Management**: NoSQL(CosmosDB or MongoDB) integration to manage multiple users, threads, and conversation history.
+Thread management & tracking for every user interaction
 - **Interactive Telegram Bot**: A user-friendly chatbot interface on Telegram to interact with users, handle requests, and deliver transcriptions and summaries.